ProjectEvergreen/greenwood/www/pages/guides/github-pages.md

 ## Deploying your site with GitHub Pages

 In this guide we'll walk through the steps for setting up a [GitHub Pages](https://pages.github.com/) for your GitHub repository with GitHub Actions.
-With this setup, anytime you push to the designated branch, GitHub will automatically build your project with Greenwood and publish to GitHub Page! to setup automatic publishing to GitHub Pages.
+With this setup, anytime you push to the designated branch, GitHub will automatically build your project with Greenwood and publish to GitHub Page!

 > _As a reference, the **Project Evergreen** [website repository](https://github.com/ProjectEvergreen/projectevergreen.github.io) is configured using this exact setup._